bjpop/gurita/README.md

   --navalues STR        Treat values in this space separated list as NA
                         values.
 Example: --navalues ". - !"
   --title STR           Plot title.
 By default no title will be added.
-  --width SIZE          Plot width in inches (default: 10) --height SIZE         Plot height in inches (default: 8) --cmap COLOR_MAP_NAME
+  --width SIZE          Plot width in inches.
+Default: 10 --height SIZE         Plot height in inches.
+Default: 8 --xlabel STR          Label for horizontal (X) axis --ylabel STR          Label for vertical (Y) axis --cmap COLOR_MAP_NAME
                         Use this color map, will use Seaborn default if not specified